spotify/styx/README.md

  the workflow through the API.

 #### `schedule[].docker_image` **[string]**:
-The docker image that should be executed.
+The Docker image that should be executed.

 #### `schedule[].docker_args` **[string]**
-The arguments passed to the docker image.
+The arguments passed to the Docker image.

 This list should only contain strings.
-These will be passed as the arguments to the docker container.
-Any occurrences of the `"{}"` placeholder argument will be replaced with the current partition date or datehour.
-Note that it must be quoted in the yaml file in order no to be interpreted as an object.
+These will be passed as the arguments to the Docker container.
+Any occurrences of the `{}` placeholder argument will be replaced with the current partition date or datehour.
+Note that it must be quoted in the yaml file in order not to be interpreted as an object.

 Example arguments for the supported schedule values: